greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/INSERT.html.md

 If the specified table is a partitioned table, Greenplum Database routes each row to the appropriate partition and inserts into it.
 If the specified table is a partition, an error will occur if one of the input rows violates the partition constraint.

-XXX For a partitioned table, all the child tables are locked during the `INSERT` operation when the Global Deadlock Detector is not enabled \(the default\).
+For a partitioned table, all of the child tables are locked during the `INSERT` operation when the Global Deadlock Detector is not enabled \(the default\).
 Only some of the leaf child tables are locked when the Global Deadlock Detector is enabled.
 For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 Greenplum Database supports a maximum of 127 concurrent `INSERT` transactions into a single append-optimized table.